vishaalgupta/Patient-Survival-Model/README.md

 The structure of the project includes the following folders/files:

-* Flask App - including app.py, profile, and requirements.tx for using Flask App
+* Flask App - app.py, profile, and requirements.tx for using Flask App
-* static - including CSS folder and JS folder
+* static - CSS folder and JS folder
-* Resources - including the original and cleaned Patient survival data csv files
+* Resources - the original and cleaned patient survival data csv files
-* Images - including all the screenshots and pictures used for project
+* Images - screenshots and pictures used for project
-* ML-models - including all the machine learning models we have run: AdaBoost Classifier, Extra Trees Classifier, KNN, Linear Regression, Logistic Regression, Extra Trees and Random Forest Classifier
+* ML-models - machine learning models: AdaBoost Classifier, Extra Trees Classifier, KNN, Linear Regression, Logistic Regression, Extra Trees and Random Forest Classifier